jayeshAher/tic-tac-toe/README.md

 - [How to Play](#how-to-play)

 ## Demo
-Check out the live demo of the app here: [Tic-Tac-Toe](https://jayeshaher.github.io/tic-tac-toe/)
+Check out the live demo of the app here: <a href="https://jayeshaher.github.io/tic-tac-toe/" target="_blank">Tic-Tac-Toe</a>

 ## Features
 - Play Tic-Tac-Toe against another player